KickItLikeShika/E-learning/README.md

-			DELETE /delete-course/{course id} - Delete a course DELETE /delete-course-lesson/{lesson id} - Delete a course lesson DELETE /delete-course-assignment/{assignment id} - Delete a course assignment
+			DELETE /delete-course/{course id} - Delete a course DELETE /delete-course-lesson/{lesson id} - Delete a course lesson DELETE /delete-course-assignment/{assignment id} - Delete a course assignment /enroll
+			POST /send-enrollment-request/{course id} - Send enrollment request to the instructor of this course DELETE /cancel-enrollment-request/{enrollment request id} - Cancel the enrollment request to you have sent to this course POST /accept-enrollment-request/{enrollment request id} - Accept an enrollment request to a course (Instructors only) POST /reject-enrollment-request/{enrollment request id} - Reject an enrollment request to a course (Instructors only)

 # How to use